 If so, you are invited to join us for an evening of fun and inspiring discussion as researchers and video game developers unite to spark collaborations on new games for change – specifically, video games that are good for people and the planet.

-The evening will consist of short, spirited presentations by game developers and researchers working in the environmental, educational, and social change realms.
+The evening will consist of short, spirited presentations by acclaimed writer Emma Marris, award-winning game developer John Krajewski (Strange Loop Games) and other local researchers and game developers working in the environmental, educational, and social change realms.
 Exciting new games promoting environmental literacy, critical thinking, and positive action will be highlighted and an audience-engaged game design event will reveal research that holds the potential to inspire, shape, and inform game narratives and new interactive experiences.

-There will be plenty of time to mingle and brainstorm over drinks and appetizers–and to play games.
+There will be plenty of time to mingle and brainstorm over locally brewed craft beer and gourmet appetizers.
+And there will be plenty of time to play exemplar video games that promote curiosity in nature.
 Developers will showcase projects in development so that you can experience firsthand the transformative potential of games for change.